mikelovesrobots/unity3d-trigger-action-pattern/README.md

 ActionBase
 ----------
 Build most of your custom actions by inheriting from ActionBase.
-Simply override the Action() method in your new class with your payload code and you're good to go.
+Simply override the Act() method in your new class with your payload code and you're good to go.